promod/promod4/readme.txt

 Q: Can the rulesets be customized to fit my needs?
 A: Promod has always been about an unified ruleset.
 Therefore they only thing you can change in the regular match-modes is mr-rating (SD and SAB only).

-Q: I want to run my own custom promod-server with skins etc, how?
+Q: I want to run my own custom Promod-server with skins etc, how?
-A: In order to run your own custom promod-server you'll need to change the fs_game to anything besides "mods/promodlive210" as well as not using match-modes.
+A: In order to run your own custom Promod-server you'll need to change the fs_game to anything besides "mods/promodlive211" as well as not using match-modes.
 You will now be able to modify the Promod IWDs and add additional iwd-files.

 Q: Can I use this mod as a movie mod?
 A: Yes, you can!
-Commands (which are important for movie-making) are only forced on the clients once connected (with one exception, see below).
+Commands (which are important for movie-making) are only forced on the clients once connected.
 Demos needs to be loaded using devmap before starting a demo ("devmap mp_crash;disconnect").
-If you only having black screen, change "r_contrast" to "1" as well as "r_brightness" to "0".

 Q: How do I get the scorebot running?
 A: See below how to enable scorebot.